Europe Pet Food Market Size and Share

 Europe Pet Food Market Analysis by Mordor Intelligence

-The Europe pet food market size stands at USD 57.33 billion in 2025 and is projected to reach USD 75.39 billion by 2030, expanding at a 5.63% CAGR through 2030.
+The Europe pet food market size in 2026 is estimated at USD 60.41 billion, growing from 2025 value of USD 57.33 billion with 2031 projections showing USD 78.51 billion, growing at 5.38% CAGR over 2026-2031.
 Momentum is powered by premiumization, pet humanization, and demographic shifts toward single-person households that devote steady discretionary budgets to companion-animal nutrition.
 Functional ingredients, such as probiotics, omega fatty acids, and joint-support complexes, are now appearing in mainstream SKUs (Stock Keeping Units), underpinning a value mix that favors higher price points.
 Online and direct-to-consumer channels are scaling quickly as European shoppers adopt subscription models that deliver personalized diets.
 Top manufacturers are investing in alternative proteins to align with the European Green Deal and future-proof raw-material supply chains.

 Key Report Takeaways